 Helsinki seems to be off the normal “Scandinavian tourist trail.”
-Most people I know always seem to make it to Copenhagen or Stockholm (or sometimes Oslo if they can afford it), but they stop there.
+Most people I know make it to Copenhagen or Stockholm (or sometimes Oslo if they can afford it), but they stop there.
 Helsinki never seems to be on the travel radar of most budget travelers I know.
 I’m not sure why.
 I guess Helsinki just doesn’t get the raving press that other places do.

 Which is a shame, because Helsinki was a pleasant surprise for me.